How Do I Apply Formats to Multiple Dimensions in IBM Planning Analytics?

 Read More

-Controlling the Shared Folder in IBM Planning Analytics
+How Do I Manage and Control Access to the Shared Folder in IBM Planning Analytics?

 Controlling the Shared Folder In the past, it was possible to have control over who can access certain subfolders within the Planning Analytics shared folder and what their permissions would be.
 Going forward, with the implementation of Drive Explorer (in Planning Analytics Workspace modeling workbench) subfolder control doesn’t work the same way.
 That is, adding…